 Though they may order one piece at a time, you will see what they are trying to achieve.

 I advise all the clients to have a content writing strategy before placing any order.
-To get new and refreshing content every week for a real estate blog, you need a real estate copywriter who can complete about 54 pieces in a year.
+To get new and refreshing content every week for a real estate blog, you need a real estate content writer who can complete about 54 pieces in a year.

 You should also choose between ads, infomercials, or educative content.
 Beyond the copy, a keyword strategy is imperative.
 Which keywords do you want to win in the future?
 What do you need to win?

 Beyond the keyword, work on your company’s authority and stature in the industry.
 You want to know how to improve your domain authority.
 What do you need to do to achieve that?
-Will you need to enlist real estate writing services or just hire a one-time real estate copywriter?
+Do I need to enlist real estate writing services or I need a one-time real estate blog content writer?

 If I look at your website, I should see a specific direction that your content leans towards.
-This way, I will not have many challenges matching the voice, style, structure, and intent.
+If I am writing content for you, I will not have any challenges matching the voice, style, structure, and intent.

-Whenever I fail to find any coherent voice, I will have to ask you more questions.
+If I cannot find any coherent voice, I will have to ask you more questions.
 If it is a one-time project, it will be challenging to get it right the first time.
 What if you are organized from start to finish?
 I can even anticipate what we are doing next.
 I will also come up with great ideas for the next piece.

 More importantly, I will introduce concepts that I hope to expand in future copies.
 I will not be caged towards one subject.
 I will also be able to ensure that you have a cohesive online brand.